omundy/project-development-template/README.md

 ## Notes

 - While inspired by design thinking structures, this can be used for any creative or social impact project.
-- Resources, documentation etc. can be found on specific course materials.
+- Resources, documentation, deadlines, etc. can be found on specific course materials.